Insurgency in Balochistan: Under British Rule

+Negotiations, The Independence Movement and Partition of India

-During the time of the Indian independence movement, public opinion in Balochistan, at least in Quetta and other small towns in northern Balochistan, was overwhelmingly in favour of Pakistan.
-The pro-India Congress, which drew support from Hindus and some Muslims, sensing that geographic and demographic compulsions would not allow the province's inclusion into the newly Independent India, began to encourage separatist elements in Balochistan, and other Muslim majority provinces such as NWFP.
+During the time of the Indian independence movement, public opinion in Balochistan—at least in Quetta and other small towns in northern Balochistan—overwhelmingly favoured Pakistan.
+The pro-India Congress (which drew support from Hindus and some Muslims), sensing that geographic and demographic compulsions would not allow the province's inclusion into the newly Independent India, began to encourage separatist elements in Balochistan, and other Muslim-majority provinces such as North-West Frontier Province(NWFP).

 The Khan of Kalat lent great support to the Pakistan Movement but also desired to declare independence.
-Lord Mountbatten, however, made it clear that the princely states with the lapse of British paramountcy would have to join either India or Pakistan, keeping in mind their geographic and demographic compulsions.
+Lord Mountbatten, however, made it clear that with the lapse of British paramountcy, the princely states would have to join either India or Pakistan, keeping in mind their geographic and demographic compulsions.

 On 19 July, Mountbatten called a Round Table Conference meeting between representatives of the State of Kalat and Government of Pakistan.
-Mountbatten discussed with them the status of the Kalat State.
+Mountbatten discussed with them the status of Kalat State.
 The representatives of Kalat argued that Kalat, as per the treaty of 1876, was an independent and sovereign state and not an Indian state.
-Mountbatten accepted this position for the purpose of negotiation, although Kalat had always been a princely state.
-Thus, Mountbatten confined the topic of discussion to the leased areas of Quetta, Nushki, Nasirabad and Bolan.
+Mountbatten accepted this position for the purpose of negotiations, although Kalat had always been a princely state.
+Thus, Mountbatten confined the topic of discussion to the leased areas of Quetta, Nushki, Nasirabad, and Bolan.
 He explained that Pakistan rejected Kalat's claims that these areas should be returned to Kalat.

-Pakistan's position was that it would inherit all treaty obligations incurred by India to the foreign states.
+Pakistan's position was that it would inherit all treaty obligations incurred by India to foreign states.
 Kalat argued that the leases clearly stated that the other party besides Kalat was the British Government alone.
 Kalat argued that it was a personal agreement and there was no provision that the leases to the British would be inherited by others.
 Therefore, since the agreement was between Kalat and the British Government, Pakistan could not be the latter's successor party.

 Pakistan did not agree that the agreement was personal as personal agreements by nature implied that only a particular person was involved.
 Mountbatten also said that according to international law, treaties such as the one being discussed were inherited by successors and not invalidated by a transfer of power.
 Mountbatten also suggested that in case there was no agreement the matter could be put before an Arbitral Tribunal.

 Kalat wished to have further discussions on the matter.
-Kalat also argued that in case of a vote in the leased areas between joining Kalat and joining Pakistan then the vote would go in favour of the former.
-Pakistan did not agree that the vote would have such a result.

-Kalat also expressed its deepest desire to remain on friendly terms with Pakistan and stated that it understood that Jinnah, who was anxious for a correct decision, wanted more time to study the issues between Kalat and Pakistan.
+Kalat argued that should the leased areas vote between joining Kalat and joining Pakistan, the vote would favour the former.
+Pakistan disagreed on this point.
+Kalat also expressed a deep desire to remain on friendly terms with Pakistan and stated that it understood that Jinnah, who was anxious for a correct decision, wanted more time to study the issues between Kalat and Pakistan.
 Mountbatten, however, suggested that Jinnah not be brought into the discussions.